 Jajangmyeon Sauce

-Jajangmyeon sauce is simmered in a wok.
+Jajangmyeon sauce simmered in a wok.

 Jajangmyeon sauce is made from a thick, sweet, and savory black bean paste called ‘chunjang.’
 It’s stir-fried with diced pork, vegetables like onions and sometimes zucchini or potatoes, and a bit of sugar to add sweetness.